Skip to content

 DEAdvanced Glycation End-products (AGEs)

-Advanced glycation end-products are stable, often crosslinked compounds formed when sugars react with proteins, lipids, or DNA over time.
-They accumulate in long-lived tissues such as skin, cartilage, and arterial walls, where they impair elasticity and function.
-AGEs activate the RAGE receptor, triggering inflammation and oxidative stress.
-Their build-up is linked to diabetes complications, atherosclerosis, kidney disease, and skin ageing.
+Advanced glycation end-products (AGEs) are stable, often crosslinked compounds.
+They form when sugars react with your proteins, lipids, or DNA over time.
+They build up in long-lived tissues like your skin, cartilage, and artery walls, where they impair elasticity and function.
+AGEs also activate a receptor called RAGE, which triggers inflammation and oxidative stress.
+Their build-up is linked to diabetes complications, atherosclerosis, kidney disease, and skin aging.

 Sources